CountESS-Project/CountESS/docs/running-countess/index.md

 linked to themselves, or in cycles.
 To remove a link between nodes, hover over the link and press the Delete key.

-Only the first few thousand rows of input files are read at configuration time.
-To perform a complete run using the entire input file, click 'Run'.

 ### Tidying the Graph